Limited company allowable expenses: are they tax-deductible?

 We’re pleased to announce salaries for employees and directors, including any national insurance contributions you pay out, are an allowable expense.

-We regret to inform you that dividend payouts are not an allowable expense, and do count towards your company’s profit.
+Unfortunately, dividend payouts are not an allowable expense, and do count towards your company’s profit.

 Look at HMRC’s guidelines on rates and thresholds for employers to find out more.

-Contractors' costs are an allowable expense so long as your business couldn’t run without that person’s service (and it’s wholly and exclusively for business purposes of course).
+Contractors' costs are an allowable expense so long as your business couldn’t run without that person’s service (and it’s wholly and exclusively for business purposes, of course).

 Stock and materials